tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 This directory contains "TKN15.4", a platform-independent IEEE 802.15.4-2006 MAC implementation.
-The code is still under active development, but most of the functionality described in the standard is implemented.
+The code is in alpha state, under active development, but most of the functionality described in the standard is implemented (and cursorily tested).
 The MAC itself is platform-independent, but it requires (1) a suitable radio driver, (2) Alarms/Timers with symbol precision and (3) some "platform glue" code (defining guard times, etc.).
-Currently the only supported platform is TelosB (however: without additional hardware support the timing is not standard compliant).
+Currently the only supported platform is TelosB (however: without additional hardware support on TelosB the timing in beacon-enabled mode is not standard compliant).

 Status 6/16/08
 --------------

 missing functionality:
 - security (not planned)
 - GTS (not planned)
-- non-beacon-enabled mode
 - PAN ID conflict resolution
 - multiple indirect transmissions to the same destination

+missing documentation:
+- overview on the architecture of TKN15.4
+- porting TKN15.4 to a new platform
-- documentation
+- ...

 Implementation
 --------------